tdavis0831/i-was-speaking-blog/content/blog/git_commands/index.md

 !["git"](./maxresdefault.jpg)

-There are so many more commands and I plan on doing a part 2 to this breif overview, but you can NOT be a programmer and not understand git!
-This information is very important and should be part of your developer toolkit for sure!
+There are a couple of commands that are listed on here that I plan on covering that I did not talk about, but you can start to vizualize what they might do- and go research to learn more about it.

+I do plan on doing a part 2 of this with more git commands, so feel free to check back soon!

 And of course, feel free to connect with me by clicking any of the buttons below!